tzdravevski/test-2/README.md

 ##test

 A small repository is for testing Stencila's integrations with Git and Github.
-We use it for

-- testing that our [C++ interface](https://github.com/stencila/stencila/blob/master/cpp/stencila/git.hpp) to [libgit2(https://libgit2.github.com/) is working properly (see [`stencila/cpp/tests/git.cpp`](https://github.com/stencila/stencila/blob/master/cpp/tests/git.cpp))
+We use it for testing that our [C++ interface](https://github.com/stencila/stencila/blob/master/cpp/stencila/git.hpp) to [libgit2](https://libgit2.github.com/) is working properly (see [`stencila/cpp/tests/git.cpp`](https://github.com/stencila/stencila/blob/master/cpp/tests/git.cpp)).
-- testing our integration with [Travis CI]()